What is the free electricity allowance?

 However your landlord must confirm in writing that you are indeed a tenant and are paying the electricity or gas bills.
 She/he must also provide the MPRN of the address at which you’re living.

-If you’re not a customer of one of these suppliers, you can either opt to receive the €35 into your bank account on the first Tuesday of every month or to collect the sum from your local Post Office.
-If you go with the latter, you have 90 days to collect your allowance.
-Don't put it off!
+You can opt to receive the €35 allowance directly into your bank account on the first Tuesday of every month or to collect the money from your local Post Office.
+If you go with the latter option, you have 90 days to collect your allowance.
+So don't put it off!

-You can still switch suppliers at any stage (to avail of a cheaper rate) and still get your allowance, however you'll have to inform the Department of Social Welfare.
+You can switch suppliers at any stage (to avail of a cheaper rate) and still get your allowance.

 How do I apply?